Jeremie Frimpong's Reaction to Gabriel's Penalty Miss Goes Viral

-- Jeremie Frimpong went viral after celebrating Gabriel’s decisive penalty miss during Arsenal’s Champions League final shootout defeat to PSG
+- Jeremie Frimpong went viral for celebrating Gabriel’s penalty miss during Arsenal’s Champions League defeat to Paris Saint-Germain

-- The Liverpool defender later clarified that his reaction was linked to a bet he had made with a friend rather than an attempt to mock Arsenal
+- The Liverpool defender later clarified that his reaction was linked to a bet he had made with a friend rather than simply jabbing the Gunners

-- Mikel Arteta revealed Gabriel personally volunteered to take Arsenal’s fifth penalty after several of the club’s regular spot-kick takers had already left the pitch
+- Mikel Arteta said Gabriel volunteered to take Arsenal’s fifth penalty after several of the regular spot-kick takers had already exited the pitch

-Jeremie Frimpong may have cemented his reputation as one of football’s biggest trolls after posting a viral video reacting to Arsenal’s Champions League final defeat to Paris Saint-Germain.
+Liverpool's Jeremie Frimpong is in the spotlight after posting a viral video reacting to Arsenal’s UEFA Champions League final defeat to Paris Saint-Germain.

-PSG successfully retained their Champions League title after defeating Arsenal 4-3 on penalties following a tense 1-1 draw in Budapest.
+The Parisians successfully retained their European elite title after defeating the Gunners 4-3 on penalties following a tense 1-1 draw in Budapest on May 30, 2026.

 Arsenal made a dream start when Kai Havertz scored inside five minutes, giving Gunners supporters hope of a first-ever Champions League triumph.